Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 npm install -g gatsby-cli
 ```

-## Generating your first Gatsby project
+## Generating Your First Gatsby Project

 Gatsby allows us to kick-off a project by using any of its [starter template](https://www.gatsbyjs.org/starters/ "Gatsby starter template").
 There are many built-in templates officially released by the Gatsby team.
 Likewise, there are hundreds of other once that are created by third-party developers.